gopytsrs/snippets-backend/README.md

 ## Description

-This repository contains the backend code for the Technology Associate Programme 2023 Assignment by GDS Central.
+This repository contains the **backend** code for the Technology Associate Programme 2023 Assignment by GDS Central.
+For the frontend code, please check the other repository.

-The problem selected is Problem 2: [Snippet Sharing Service]
+The problem selected is **Problem 2: [Snippet Sharing Service]**

 The assignment was initiated on 22 September 2023 3:19:30pm with a dealine of 72 hours (ResponseID: 650d4002c7baae00125f3be1)